What is a Resignation Letter?

 - Offer to help transition the role to someone else at the company

 - Provide the required amount of notice (the number of days will be listed in your original employment agreement)

 - Organize your desk and personal affairs in the event the company asks you to leave immediately

 - Criticizing the company or any people that work there

 - Refusing to come in and work for the duration of your notice period (unless you are asked not to come back)

-- Bragging about some amazing new opportunity of job you found
+- Bragging about some amazing new opportunity of a job you found

-- Avoiding your boss and refuse to talk about transition planning
+- Avoiding your boss and refusing to talk about transition planning

 - Convincing co-workers that they should resign too

 Learn more about How to Quit Your Job.